ballerina-platform/ballerina-distribution/examples/xml-to-record-conversion/xml_to_record_conversion.md

-# XML to record conversion
+# Conversion of XML to Ballerina record

 The `xmldata` library provides an API to perform conversion from XML to `Ballerina record/map<anydata>`.